 Fostering a safety culture on-site

-If you’re concerned that your health and safety policies aren’t quite up to scratch, there are a number of things you can keep your eyes peeled for:
+If you’re concerned that your health and safety policies and procedures aren’t being followed or maybe not quite up to scratch, there are a number of things you can keep your eyes peeled for:

 So, how do you get your crew on board?

-When it comes down to it, creating a culture of site safety isn’t as easy as putting new procedures in place and calling it a job done – it’s up to you to motivate your crew to be proactive and take safety into their own hands.
-You need to make sure that your crew are on board and are taking the right steps to create a safety culture.
+When it comes down to it, creating a culture of site safety isn’t as easy as putting new procedures in place and calling it a job well done – it’s up to you to involve and motivate your crew to be proactive and take safety into their own hands.

 Some steps you can take include: